Zargn/AiCompanion/README.md

 The original idea for this project was a simple ai companion like the old toys people had back in the day with some homemade machine learning thrown in.
 But sadly I let it run a bit out of scope, and ended up focusing too much on the machine learning part.

-But at least I have made some progress on that, of which I will not explain to you.
+But at least I have made some progress on that, of which I will now explain to you.

 The main idea was to make a text based ai that would "understand" and learn based on what the user told them about.
 I spent most of the time on this project thinking about how to deal with the problem of making the program "learn".
 So I started by trying to figure out how our memory works, how do we learn things?